• Insights

 From science fiction to reality: AI & robotics in healthcare

-18 April 2023 Posted by Daniel Gheorghita Digital innovation, Life Sciences
+18 April 2023 Posted by Daniel Gheorghita Artificial intelligence, Life sciences

 If you’ve ever seen the movie Prometheus, you’ll probably remember the scene where Elizabeth just pushes some virtual buttons, lies down, and has her robotic pod perform surgery on her.
 What about the android personal butler, David, for the elderly character?
 Those devices don’t exist yet, but the medical industry is definitely making some great advances in that direction.